1

 How to become a trainee biomedical scientist?

-To become a trainee biomedical scientist, you typically need a relevant degree such as biomedical science, biology, or a related field.
-Gaining laboratory experience through internships or placements and obtaining relevant certifications can improve your prospects; some roles may require registration with professional bodies.
-Entry often involves applying for trainee positions or apprenticeships in healthcare or research settings.
+To become a trainee biomedical scientist, candidates typically need a relevant degree such as biomedical science, biology, or a related field.
+Gaining laboratory experience through internships or placements and obtaining relevant certifications can improve prospects; some roles may require registration with professional bodies.
+Entry often involves applying for trainee positions in laboratories or healthcare settings and demonstrating strong analytical and technical skills.

 What is the difference between Trainee Biomedical Science Student vs Biomedical Scientist?